 The Pension Fund liability is calculated every three years by the appointed actuary with annual updates in the intervening years.
 The methodology used follows generally agreed guidelines and is in accordance with IAS 19.
 These assumptions are summarised in Note 18a.
 The estimates of the net liability to pay pensions depends on several judgements and assumptions.
 In particular, those relating to the discount rate, the rate at which salaries are projected to increase, change in retirement ages, mortality rates and expected returns on the Fund's assets.

-Management has agreed a reasonable set of actuarial assumptions in consultation with the actuary which derives the total pension fund liability b) Private debt/Infrastructure investments
+b) Private debt/Infrastructure investments